-Cody Marble spent five months in the County Juvenile Detention Center in Missoula, Montana, completing a youth drug treatment program when he was 17-years-old.
-Four days after he was released, Marble was arrested and charged with raping 13-year-old Robert Thomas in the showers at the facility.
+Cody spent five months at an in-patient drug treatment program when he was 17-years-old.
+Four days after he was released, Cody was arrested and charged with raping 13-year-old Robert Thomas in the showers at the facility.

-Evidence of Innocence
+Evidence of innocence

-MTIP Takes the Case
+MTIP takes the case

 In November 2013, Judge Harkin denied the motion.
 MTIP appealed the ruling.

 Robert died by suicide in April 2014 in Havre, Montana, during a standoff with police.

 In August 2015, the Montana Supreme Court overruled Judge Harkin’s ruling and sent the case back to the Missoula County District Court.

 In April 2016, Missoula County Attorney’s Office filed a motion to dismiss the case based on the discovery that Robert only recanted his recantation because former-Missoula County Attorney Fred Van Valkenburg threatened to charge him with perjury if he contradicted his original testimony.